ignat-z/ducalis/README.md

 end
 ```

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Contribution

+Contributions are welcome!
 To pass your code through the all checks you simply need to run:

 ```
 bundle exec rake